-For better or worse, retirement savings accounts don't come "one-size-fits-all".
-One of the biggest trends in the retirement plan industry over the past few decades has been the shift from the traditional defined benefit pension plans to defined contribution plans like 401(k) plans.
-When it comes to the complicated process of creating a retirement savings plan, it is important to understand how a 401(k) differs from a traditional pension plan.
+One of the biggest trends in the retirement plan industry over the past few decades has been the shift from traditional defined benefit pension plans to defined contribution plans like 401(k)s.
+Employers contribute to pension plans, while employees contribute to 401(k)s.
+Learn more about the differences between these two options.

 The formula a pension uses is generally based on a combination of the following factors: